Azure/secrets-store-csi-driver-provider-azure/testing.md

 1. Add all secrets related to the Azure Key Vault, Service Principal, and your Azure Subscription.

 > By this point you should have 4 Objects in your Key Vault.
-2 Certs, and 2 Objects(Secrets and/or Keys).
+2 Certs (Base64 Encoded), and 2 Objects (Secrets and/or Keys).

     ```bash
     # secrets.env